camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ### v8.3

+:::caution Breaking Changes

+- Elasticsearch upgraded from v7.x to v8.x.
+- Keycloak upgraded from v19.x to v22.x.
+- Zeebe now runs as a non-root user by default.

+:::

+#### Init Containers

+Init Containers are now available for all components.
+The `extraInitContainers` value is now deprecated in favor of `initContainers`.

 #### Zeebe

-:::caution Breaking change

-Zeebe now runs as a non-root user by default.

-:::

 Using a non-root user by default is a security principle introduced in this version.
 However, because there is persistent storage in Zeebe, earlier versions may run into problems with existing file permissions not matching up with the file permissions assigned to the running user.
 There are two ways to fix this: